LilianaRestrepoTorres/LilianaRestrepoTorres/README.md

 Welcome, it's nice to have you here.

-I am a **Software Engineer**, focused on **Front End development** currently using React.js, with a deep interest in Blockchain technology.
+I am a **Software Engineer**, focused on **Full Stack development** currently using React.js, with a deep interest in Blockchain and AI technologies.
 Solving problems, detail-oriented, creative, outstanding communications skills.
 Proven track record of management and direction of teams.
 Experience of creating and implementing successful front and back end web applications.
 Looking to bring my skills to a tech company with global reach.
 Actually, I am part of one of the biggest development communities in LatinAmerica as a PlatziMaster member.

 - 🔭 I’m currently working on **something cool 😉**

-- 🌱 I’m currently learning **Next.js** and **Node.js.** Because I truly believe in the intersection of knowledge.
+- 🌱 I’m currently learning **Serverless Application Model (SAM)** and **Event-driven architecture (EDA)** Because I truly believe in the intersection of knowledge.

 - 💬 Ask me about **anything related to Software Engineer.**